-I’ve found the 5 best petrol power washers available in the UK and linked each one through to Amazon where you can order it today and get free delivery.
+Through my tests I’ve found the 5 best petrol power washers available in the UK and linked each one through to Amazon where you can order it today and get free delivery.
 I updated this article in 2023 to update and add all the best petrol pressure washers that are currently available.
 You can also buy direct from Wasper but shipping is extra.
 Screwfix also have a great range of petrol pressure washers.

 Top 5 Best Petrol Pressure Washer Reviews UK

 - Runner Up – WASPPER Petrol Engine Powered High-Pressure Ultra Light Jet Sprayer

 - Budget Pick – Parker Brand 6.5HP Petrol Pressure Jet Washer